bruno-braga/pgvector-docker/README.md

 ```

 Then the images will be downloaded and the containers will be up.

-initpgvector.sql will create the extension properly onto the DB_DATABASE and also add a table with some data as example.
+Also, initpgvector.sql will create the extension properly onto the DB_DATABASE and also add a table with some data as example.